 A one-day workshop for high school students

 SPEAK OUT!
 Women and Mass Incarceration — personal testimony, restorative justice and a road map to prison abolition.
-This interactive workshop with the real women behind Orange Is the New Black – Carol Soto, Justine “Taz” Moore, Beatrice Codianni and Dominican Sisters Ardeth Platte and Carol Gilbert with Dr. Emily Welty, Director of Peace and Justice Studies at Pace University and educators Kathleen Sullivan and Robert Croonquist — will explore the mass incarceration of women and its remedies, restorative and transformational justice, and resources for action.
-The day will be a mix of small group work and plenaries.
-Morning snacks and a healthy lunch with vegetarian option will be served.
-(75 students maximum each day)
+This interactive workshop with the real women behind Orange Is the New Black – Carol Soto, Justine “Taz” Moore, Beatrice Codianni and Dominican Sisters Ardeth Platte and Carol Gilbert with Dr. Emily Welty, Director of Peace and Justice Studies at Pace University and educators Kathleen Sullivan and Robert Croonquist — explored the mass incarceration of women and its remedies, restorative and transformational justice, and resources for action.
+The day was a mix of small group work and plenaries.

 Beatrice Codianni, Esposito in Orange Is The New Black, served 15 years in Danbury Federal Correctional Institution because of her involvement with the Latin Kings, one of the largest street gangs in the US.
 She eventually became a leader, serving on their board of directors.
 She has always denied the charges that she profited from their drug sales and ordered an attack on a rival drug dealer.
 While incarcerated she was a member of the Danbury AIDS Awareness Group and taught reading to fellow inmates utilizing her Literacy Volunteers of America training.
 Beatrice studied at Middlesex Community College and Marist College and with the Prison Reentry Institute of John Jay College of Criminal Justice and has served as a consultant to the Director of the University of Connecticut’s Institute for Violence Reduction.
 Beatrice is the managing editor of the website Reentry Central and has written blogs, op-ed pieces and an article for Ms. Magazine on the collateral consequences of the over-incarceration of women.
 Beatrice received the 2016 Community Partner Award from the Bridgeport, Connecticut Reentry Collaborative and a Certificate of Special Recognition from Senator Richard Blumenthal.
 She is a co-founder of the City of New Haven’s Women’s Resettlement Working Group and is a member of the New Haven and Bridgeport Reentry Roundtables.
 She is a co-founder of Real Women Real Voices, an organization that seeks to educate the public about the over-incarceration of women in America.
 Additionally, Beatrice is a member of the National Council of Incarcerated and Formerly Incarcerated Women and Girls.
 The mother of three sons and the grandmother of three girls, Beatrice is the Vice-President of the Quinnipiac East Management Team.
 She has worked extensively with disenfranchised youth, creating and implementing programs that advocate for them in education, employment, mental and physical health and violence reduction.